paulmey/inspect-azure-vhd/README.md

 ## Usage

-Assuming you have go 1.4 installed and have your $GOBIN in your path:
+You can either [download the binary](https://github.com/paulmey/inspect-azure-vhd/releases) or compile from source (see below).
+Assuming that the binary is in your path, you can do:
 ```
-go install github.com/paulmey/inspect-azure-vhd
 inspect-azure-vhd "https://youraccount.blob.core.windows.net/container/path/to/blob.vhd?<shared access signature>"
 ```
 The tool wants a url that is can read without knowing your storage keys, so you'll need to create a